1. Home

 The M135i xDrive though doesn't offer the tech or all-round usability of an Audi S3 or Volkswagen Golf R, nor can it blow any of its direct rivals out of the water in terms of straight-line performance or corner-carving ability.

-The BMW 1 Series is built in Germany and is then shipped to Australia.
+The BMW 1 Series is built in Germany and shipped to Australia.